 It's been replaced by the term Content Services.

 At AIIM, we've been making a case for an evolved response to content management for years (see our 2015 report "Content Management 2020: Thinking Beyond").
 It's not that the core principles driving ECM have changed; they haven't.
 Businesses still need solutions that help the end user manage the complex interaction between people, processes, and technology.
-But, the ways that they realize these solutions is evolving with technology, processes, and modern strategies.
+But, the ways that they realize these solutions

 In particular, data has radically changed the approachability of the term ECM.
 Since ECM was originally heavily focused on documentation, trying to position data into the mappings of ECM is difficult.